Losant/losant-docs/docs/organizations/overview.md

 ![Organization New Resource Owner](/images/organizations/organization-new-resource-owner.png "Organization New Resource Owner")

-If the resource has already been created, and you have `Administator` permissions for its owner organization, you will have the option of transferring ownership of that resource to another organization where you have `Administrator` permissions or to your own `Sandbox`.
-Note that, when transferring resources, the entity receiving the transfer must not exceed any of its [resource limits](/organizations/resouce-limits) or the transfer will fail.
+If the resource has already been created, and you have `Administrator` permissions for its owner organization, you will have the option of transferring ownership of that resource to another organization where you have `Administrator` permissions or to your own `Sandbox`.
+Note that, when transferring resources, the entity receiving the transfer must not exceed any of its [resource limits](/organizations/resource-limits) or the transfer will fail.

 ## Managing Organizations